anabugaenko/powerlaw-function/README.md

-# powerlaw-function: A Python Package for Analysing Heavy-Tailed Functions
+# powerlaw-function: A Python Package for Analysing Heavy-Tailed Data

 This repo provides functionality for fitting power law functions.
 Some example use-cases are: